ReVanced/revanced-patches/docs/3_fingerprinting.md

 ```

 > **Note**: `MethodFingerprint.result` **can be null** if the fingerprint does not match any method.
-> In such case, the fingerprint needs to be fixed and made more resilient if the error is caused by a later version
+> In such cases, the fingerprint needs to be fixed and made more resilient if a later version causes the error
-> of an app which the fingerprint was not tested on.
-A fingerprint is good, if it is _light_,
+> of an app in which the fingerprint was not tested.
+A fingerprint is good if it is _light_,
-> but still resilient - like Carbon fiber-reinforced polymers.
+> but still resilient - like Carbon fibre-reinforced polymers.

 If the fingerprint resolved to a method, the following properties are now available: